cicsdev/cics-java-jcics-samples/cics-java-jcics-link-app/README.md

 com.ibm.cicsdev.link
 ===

-Provides examples for performing CICS LINK operations using both commareas, and channels and containers.
+Provides examples for performing CICS LINK operations using both COMMAREAs, and channels and containers.

 * `LinkProg1` - a class that demonstrates linking to the COBOL application `EC01` using a COMMAREA.
 * `LinkProg2` - a class that demonstrates linking to the COBOL application `EDUPGM` using a COMMAREA mapped using a JZOS generated record.